-Well, I'm going to go ahead.
-We won't get to this for weeks.
-Well-weeks-we won't get to this for some time.
-Go to Doctrine and Covenants section 121.
-Beginning at verse 26 (these are the neglected verses because we don't pay attention to this stuff anymore):

-God shall give unto you knowledge by his Holy Spirit, yea, by the unspeakable gift of the Holy [Spirit], that has not been revealed since the world was until now [not the Holy Spirit, the Holy Spirit has been revealed.
-It's the knowledge that is coming that has not yet been revealed].
-Which our forefathers have awaited with anxious expectation to be revealed in the last times, which their minds were pointed to by the angels, as held in reserve for the fulness of their glory; A time to come in the which nothing [should] be withheld, whether there be one God or many gods, they [should] be manifest.
-All thrones and dominions, principalities and powers, [should] be revealed and set forth upon all who have endured valiantly for the gospel of Jesus Christ.
-[As] also, if there be bounds set to the heavens or to the seas, or to the dry land, or to the sun, moon, or stars-All the times of their revolutions, all the appointed days, months, and years, and all the days of their days, months, and years, and all their glories, laws, and set times, [should] be revealed in the days of the dispensation of the fulness of times-According to that which was ordained in the midst of the Council of the Eternal God of all other gods before [the] world was, that should be reserved unto the finishing and the end thereof, when every man shall enter into his eternal presence and into his immortal rest.
-(D&C 121:26-32; see also T&C 138:21)

-There is an agenda.
+Well, going ahead.
+We won't get to this for some time, if at all.
+Go to Doctrine and Covenants 121:26.
+These are the neglected verses, because we don't pay attention to this stuff anymore.
+"God shall give unto you knowledge by his Holy Spirit, yea, by the unspeakable gift of the Holy Ghost, that has not been revealed since the world was until now;" [Not the Holy Spirit, the Holy Spirit has been revealed.
+It's the knowledge that is coming that has not yet been revealed.]
+"Which our forefathers have awaited with anxious expectation to be revealed in the last times, which their minds were pointed to by the angels, as held in reserve for the fulness of their glory; A time to come in the which nothing shall be withheld, whether there be one God or many gods, they shall be manifest.
+All thrones and dominions, principalities and powers, shall be revealed and set forth upon all who have endured valiantly for the gospel of Jesus Christ.
+And also, if there be bounds set to the heavens or to the seas, or to the dry land, or to the sun, moon, or stars-All the times of their revolutions, all the appointed days, months, and years, and all the days of their days, months, and years, and all their glories, laws, and set times, shall be revealed in the days of the dispensation of the fulness of times-According to that which was ordained in the midst of the Council of the Eternal God of all other gods before this world was, that should be reserved unto the finishing and the end thereof, when every man shall enter into his eternal presence and into his immortal rest."
+(D&C 121:27-32) In this dispensation there is an agenda.
 That agenda is to be completed.
-It's to be completed before the coming of the Lord.
+It is to be completed before the coming of the Lord.
 And it includes a restoration of things that we have hardly yet thought about.

-Well, Jeremiah knew what he was talking about when he referred to the ordinances.
-We've long since forgotten the only way you apostatize from that stuff is through forgetfulness, because the testimony remains.
-And it's in front of your eyes nightly and daily.
+Well Jeremiah knew what he was talking about when he referred to the ordinances.
+We've long since forgotten that the only way you apostatize from that stuff is through forgetfulness, because the testimony remains.
+It is in front of your eyes night and day.
 Everything begins with faith.
 You don't skip to knowledge.
-You begin with faith, and you progress.
-Teachings of the Prophet Joseph Smith on page 348 says, "When you climb up a ladder, you must begin at the bottom, and ascend step by step, until you arrive at the top; and so it is with the principles of the Gospel."
+You begin with faith and you progress.
+In the Teachings of the Prophet Joseph Smith on page 348 it says: "When you climb up a ladder, you must begin at the bottom, and ascend step by step, until you arrive at the top; and so it is with the principles of the Gospel--you must begin with the first, and go on until you learn all the principles of exaltation."

 The principles of the gospel are not supposed to be comprehended in one bite.
 You progress.
-And the ladder that he's talking about climbing is, in fact, the ladder that is ordered and that Jacob referred to.
+The ladder that he's talking about climbing is in fact the ladder that is ordered, and the one Jacob referred to.
 Jacob's ladder is something that we refer to, and it's an ordered process.
-But whenever you begin that climb, you begin it at the bottom.
-And so, you find yourselves here.
-Notwithstanding finding yourselves here, there are absolutely, invariably (and we'll get to this eventually) seven rungs on Jacob's ladder.
-And we find ourselves, at present, at the bottom of it.
+But whenever you begin that climb you begin at the bottom.
+And so you find yourselves here.
+Notwithstanding finding yourselves here, there are absolutely, invariably seven rungs on Jacob's ladder.
+We find ourselves at present at the bottom of it.